-The organisation of physical education is in charge of an organizer with a staff of 40 male and 26 female assistants all of whom work in metropolitan districts and in large provincial centres.
-The training of teachers for physical education is carried on by members of the staff at the teachers' colleges in Melbourne, Ballarat, Bendigo and Geelong in vacation schools, refresher classes, in country centres and special classes of instruction for student teachers.
+The organisation of physical education is in charge of an organizer with a staff of 34 male and 32 female assistants all of whom work in metropolitan districts and in large provincial centres.
+The training of teachers for physical education is carried on by members of the staff at the teachers' colleges in Melbourne, Ballarat and Bendigo, in vacation schools, refresher classes, in country centres and special classes of instruction for student teachers.

-There has been a remarkable increase in the number of school schools, both State and Registered, taking part in school broadcasts.
+There has been a remarkable increase in the number of schools, both State and Registered, taking part in school broadcasts.
 The first regular school broadcasts commenced in 1931.
 In that year 30 schools were equipped with radio receiving sets.
 By December, 1949, this number had increased to 2,141.